 One year later, the program has been well-received by both mentors and mentees alike.

-“2017 was a pilot year for us, as we didn’t know how many of our alumni would be interested,” said Julia Ho, a PhD student in Health Services Research, who helped develop the mentorship program for the IHPME GSU.
+“2017 was a pilot year for us, as we didn’t know how many of our alumni would be interested,” said Julia Ho, a PhD student in Health Systems Research, who helped develop the mentorship program for the IHPME GSU.
 “We were pleasantly surprised to have had over 17 mentor and mentee matches, and it is something that the GSU and Institute are looking to continue.”

 While mentorship had been taking place among new and senior students for some time, feedback from students indicated that they wanted to understand the types of career paths that were possible for them after graduation, especially for PhD students.